georglauterbach/uncore/.github/pull_request_template.md

 ## Checklist

 - [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation (README.md or the documentation under `documentation/`)
 - [ ] If necessary, I have added tests that prove my fix is effective or that my feature works